-Mueller subpoenas Trump Organization, demanding documents about Russia
+Mueller subpoenas Trump organization, demanding documents about Russia

 - Gun-trained teacher ‘accidentally’ discharges firearm in classroom, officials say, injuring student

-The Trump Organization has said that it never had real estate holdings in Russia, but witnesses recently interviewed by Mueller have been asked about a possible real estate deal in Moscow.
-In 2015, a longtime business associate of Trump’s emailed Trump’s lawyer, Michael Cohen, at his Trump Organization account claiming he had ties to President Vladimir Putin of Russia and said that building a Trump Tower in Moscow would help Trump’s presidential campaign.

-Trump signed a nonbinding “letter of intent” for the project in 2015 and discussed it three times with Cohen.
+White House press secretary Sarah Huckabee Sanders repeated during her daily briefing that the president was cooperating with the inquiry and referred further questions to the Trump Organization.

+There are few other publicly known examples of Mueller using subpoenas.
+In January, he ordered the president’s former chief strategist, Stephen Bannon, to appear before a grand jury.
+Mueller dropped the subpoena after Bannon agreed to be interviewed by investigators.

 Mueller could run afoul of a line the president has warned him not to cross.
-Though it is not clear how much of the subpoena is related to Trump’s business beyond ties to Russia, Trump said in an interview with The New York Times in July that the special counsel would be crossing a “red line” if he looked into his family’s finances beyond any relationship with Russia.
+Though it is not clear how much of the subpoena is related to Trump’s business outside ties to Russia, Trump told The New York Times in July that the special counsel would be crossing a red line if he looked into his family’s finances beyond any relationship with Russia.
 The president declined to say how he would respond if he concluded that the special counsel had crossed that line.

+Trump campaigned as a businessman whose deal-making prowess would translate directly into reforming Washington.
+The argument helped propel him to the White House, but the Trump Organization has been a magnet for criticism from Democrats, ethics watchdogs and some Republicans, who expressed concern that he remained vulnerable to conflicts of interest because he did not separate from the company.

+Before Trump was sworn in, he pledged that he would stay uninvolved in his businesses while in office but insisted it would be too punitive for his business partners for him to divest from the company altogether.

+A comment about Russia by Eric Trump, the president’s middle son, also drew scrutiny when it emerged last year.
+James Dodson, a longtime golf writer from North Carolina, said offhand in a radio interview that Eric Trump, who oversees the golf courses for the Trump Organization, told him in 2013 that the Trumps relied on Russian investors to back their golf clubs.
+Eric Trump has denied those remarks.

+Mueller was appointed in May to investigate whether Donald Trump’s campaign colluded with the Russians to influence the 2016 election and any other matters that may arise from the inquiry.

-A month before Trump spoke of his red line, the White House counsel, Donald F. McGahn II, threatened to quit after Trump asked him to have Mueller fired because the president believed he had conflict-of-interest issues that precluded him from running the special counsel investigation.
+A month later, the White House counsel, Donald McGahn, threatened to quit after Trump asked him to have Mueller fired because the president believed he had conflict-of-interest issues that precluded him from running the special-counsel investigation.

-Trump’s lawyers are in negotiations with Mueller’s office about whether and how to allow his investigators to the president.
+Trump’s lawyers are in negotiations with Mueller’s office about whether and how to allow his investigators to interview the president.
 Mueller’s office has shared topics it wants to discuss with the president, according to two people familiar with the talks.
-The lawyers have advised Trump to refuse an interview but the president wants to do it, as he believes he has done nothing wrong and can easily answer investigators’ questions.
+The lawyers have advised Trump to refuse an interview, but the president has said he wants to do it, as he believes he has done nothing wrong and can easily answer investigators’ questions.

 At the same time, Trump is considering whether to bring on a new lawyer to help represent him in the special counsel’s investigation.
 Last week, Trump spoke with Emmet Flood, a longtime Washington lawyer who represented former President Bill Clinton during the impeachment process, about coming into the White House to deal with the inquiry.